 Ubiquitous Chip, 12 Ashton Lane, G12 8SJ

-Get yourself down to Charing Cross because the beer garden of Chinaski’s is back.
+Get yourself down to Charing Cross because the beer garden of Chinaski’s is the place to be for book lovers.
 This bar and restaurant inspired by Charles Bukowski’s literary alter ego serves up amazing food and an impressive cocktail menu.
-But after the year we’ve all had, we don’t blame you if you order a few of them to make up for lost time.
+But after the past couple of years we’ve all had, we don’t blame you if you order a few of them to make up for lost time.
 Chinaski’s will also be serving up burgers, steaks and moreish sides if you’re in need of a bite to eat and to soak up their cocktails and beer.

 Chinaski’s, 239 North Street, G3 7DL